What are Aphids?

 - Ladybirds and their larvae eat aphids.
 You can attract them into your garden by planting English marigolds.

-- Where these natural and biological controls are not practical, you can control aphids by using an aphid spray on affected plants such as a contact insecticide containing pyrethrins (a natural plant extract) which will control most aphids.
+- Where these natural and biological controls are not practical, you can control aphids by using an aphid spray on affected plants such as a contact insecticide which will control most aphids.
 As its name suggests, a contact insecticide kills only the insect pests it comes into contact with.

 - Some aphids, such as woolly aphid, have a protective covering that contact insecticides cannot penetrate.
 This means they need to be sprayed with a systemic insecticide.
-Systemic insecticides kill on contact, but are also absorbed into the plant, protecting against further aphid symptoms for up to three weeks.
+Systemic insecticides are absorbed into the plant, and protects against further aphid symptoms for up to three weeks.

 Before you treat aphids on fruit and vegetables, always check that the insecticide is approved for use on edible crops.
 To protect bees and pollinating insects do not apply to plants when in flower.
 Do not use where bees are actively foraging.
 Do not apply when flowering weeds are present.